newrelic/terraform-provider-newrelic/website/docs/index.html.markdown

 # New Relic Provider

-[New Relic](https://newrelic.com/) offers a performance management solution enabling developers to diagnose and fix application performance problems in real time.
+[New Relic](https://newrelic.com/) offers tools that help you fix problems quickly, maintain complex systems, improve your code, and accelerate your digital transformation.

 Use the navigation to the left to read about the available resources.